Legal insurance obligations for VTC drivers in France

 7. Obligations regarding proof of insurance

-As a VTC driver, you must be able to present proof of your valid insurance at any time.
+As a VTC driver, you must be able to present proof of your valid insurance at all times.
 These documents include:

 • Insurance certificate : Provided by your insurer, it proves that you are covered for mandatory risks.